Cardinality of a finite set #

 Inductions #

-Suppose that, given objects defined on all strict subsets of any finset s
+Suppose that, given objects defined on all strict subsets of any finset s, one knows how to

-.
+define an object on s.
 Then one can inductively define an object on all finsets, starting from

 the empty set and iterating.
 This can be used either to define data, or to prove properties.